• As low as $390/Night

 About the Area

 Located in Holden Beach, this vacation home is on the beach.
-Museum of Coastal Carolina and North Carolina Maritime Museum at Southport are cultural highlights, and some of the area's activities can be experienced at River's Edge Golf Club and Ocean Ridge Plantation.
+North Carolina Maritime Museum at Southport and Old Brunswick County Jail Museum are cultural highlights, and some of the area's activities can be experienced at River's Edge Golf Club and Carolina National Golf Club.
 Planet Fun and Bald Head Island Information Center are also worth visiting.
 Be sure to check out the area's animals with activities such as game walks and birdwatching.

 Special Instructions